 The Quick Answer

-• Best overall: OpenAI GPT-5.4 — strongest all-around performance, competitive pricing ($2.50/M input)
+• Best overall: OpenAI GPT-5.4, strongest all-around performance, competitive pricing ($2.50/M input)

-• Best for coding: Anthropic Claude Sonnet 4.6 — widely considered the top coding model, 200K context ($3.00/M input)
+• Best for coding: Anthropic Claude Sonnet 5, widely considered the top coding model, 1M context ($2.00/M input through August 31, 2026)

-• Best value flagship: Google Gemini 2.5 Pro — cheapest premium model from a Tier 1 provider ($1.25/M input)
+• Best value flagship: Google Gemini 2.5 Pro, cheapest premium model from a Tier 1 provider ($1.25/M input)

-• Cheapest: DeepSeek V3.2 — 90% cheaper than competitors ($0.28/M input)
+• Cheapest: DeepSeek V3.2, 90% cheaper than competitors ($0.28/M input)

-• Best for prototyping: Google Gemini — generous free tier, 1000+ requests/day free
+• Best for prototyping: Google Gemini, generous free tier, 1000+ requests/day free

-• Fastest inference: Groq — Llama 4 Maverick at ultra-low latency ($0.20/M input) — Try Groq →
+• Fastest inference: Groq, Llama 4 Maverick at ultra-low latency ($0.20/M input), Try Groq →

 Price Comparison: All Flagship Models